-Dr. Kimberly Gratland James, Mezzo-Soprano, enjoys an active performance career in opera, concert, and recital venues.
-She made her Lincoln Center debut in 2003 in John Adams’ Grand Pianola Music with John Adams conducting the London Sinfonietta.
-She previously performed the piece with the New World Symphony and the Los Angeles Philharmonic.
-Recent notable concert performances include: Verdi’s Requiem with the Missoula Symphony Orchestra, Texas University Chorale and Orchestra at Ft.
-Worth’s Bass Hall, and with the Corpus Christi Symphony, the title role of Carmen with the Helena Symphony, Mahler’s Second Symphony at Amherst College, Honneger’s King David with the Valdosta State Symphony, and the Bach St. John’s Passion at Minot State University.
-She has also performed Ravel’s Shéhérazade, Mahler’s Fourth Symphony, Beethoven’s Choral Fantasy and the 9th Symphony, Duruflé’s Requiem, and several baroque oratorio works.
+Dr. James enjoys an active performance career in opera, concert, and recital venues.
+Ms. James’ tone has been described as “well-rounded,” “deep, rich,” and “resonant.”
+Her performances have been noted for vocal strength, nuance, musicality, and convincing dramatic portrayals.
+She made her Lincoln Center debut in 2003 in John Adams’ Grand Pianola Music with John Adams conducting the London Sinfonietta and previously performed the piece with the New World Symphony and the Los Angeles Philharmonic.
+Recent notable concert performances include: Mahler’s 8th Symphony with the Helena Symphony, Verdi’s and Mozart’s Requiems with the Missoula Symphony Orchestra, and Verdi’s Requiem with the Texas University Chorale and Orchestra at Ft.
+Worth’s Bass Hall and with the Corpus Christi Symphony, and both the Mozart & Duruflé Requiems with the Glacier Symphony.
+Ms. James is equally at home on the operatic stage, having performed with Chautauqua Opera, Opera Theater of St. Louis, New Orleans Opera, Montana Lyric Opera, Lyric Opera Cleveland, and other companies across North America.
+Ms. James is represented by Wade Artist Management.

-Doctor of Music, Indiana University
+Doctor of Music, Vocal Performance, Indiana University

-Performer’s Diploma, Indiana University
+Performer Diploma, Indiana University

-Master of Music, Rice University
+Master of Music, Vocal Performance, Rice University

-Bachelor of Science, Texas Christian University
+Bachelor of Science, Psychology, Texas Christian University